Seven Factors of Awakening: Meditation

 The seven factors of awakening are closely related to the practice of dhyana, resembling the various factors that are part of the four dhyanas.

 In meditation everyone most likely experiences two of the five hindrances (Pāli: pañca nīvaraṇāni).
 They are sloth and torpor (Pāli: thīna-middha), which is half-hearted action with little or no collectedness, and restlessness and worry (uddhacca-kukkucca), which is the inability to calm the mind.

-As indicated above, in the "Fire Discourse" (SN 46.53), it is recommended that joy or rapture, investigation, and energy are to be developed when experiencing sloth and torpor.
+As indicated above, in the "Fire Discourse" (SN 46.53), it is recommended that investigation, energy and joy are to be developed when experiencing sloth and torpor.
 Relaxation, concentration, and equanimity are to be developed when experiencing restlessness or worry.
 Mindfulness should be constantly present to remain aware of physical change as well as mental change in either skillful or unskillful direction.